learningequality/kolibri-docs/docs/learn.rst

 If you are looking for a specific subject, topic, or term, use the **Search** feature:

 #.
-Click the magnifying glass icon in the upper right corner.
+Type the word or combination of words you are looking for in the search field located in the top bar.
 #.
-Type the word or combination of words you are looking for in the search field.
-#.
-Press **Enter** to display search results below the field.
+Press **Enter** or click the |search| button to display the results.

 .. figure:: img/search.png
 	:alt: search page